 Many cyclists choose Tenerife to tackle the monster Hors Catégorie (HC) climb that is Mount Teide.
 From sea level to the highest road, there’s 2356m of climbing, making it the longest continuous climb in Europe.
 Compare that to the Col du Tormalet climbing 1404m over 19km or Mont Ventoux ascending 1617m over 21.8km, and you can soon see why this challenge is just too devilish to resist.

 There are five main routes up the volcanic mountain; via La Oratava in the North, Vilaflor from Los Cristianos or from El Médano in the South, from La Laguna in the East and via Chío in the West.
-Each vary in length, average gradient and road quality, giving a good choice of different routes to try.
-A single ascent really does make a whole ride, with hours in the saddle ascending through different zones from coast to forest to lunar landscape over up to 52km.
+Each varies in length, average gradient and road quality, giving a good choice of different routes to try.
+A single ascent really does make a whole ride, with hours in the saddle ascending through different zones from coast to forest to the lunar landscape over up to 52km.

 8 Top Tips for Cycling in Tenerife

 So – perhaps we’ve convinced you.
 Maybe you’re even booking your flights and writing your cycling holiday kit list right now.
 If so – then we’ve got some tips to help make sure you enjoy every second.

 Unlike cycling in the UK when it’s usually better to stay off the main roads, in Tenerife, it’s a good idea.
 These roads provide an easy to follow route, usually wide and well-surfaced roads, and most importantly a gentle gradient – in comparison the side streets that is!
 Don’t be tempted by the most direct routes; these entail unbelievably steep residential roads that seem impossible to ride either up or down!